-To open a connection with a session manager, use SmcOpenConnection

-'''

-SmcConn SmcOpenConnection(network ids list, context, xsmp major rev,

-previous id.

-client id ret.

-xsmp minor rev,

-mask.

-callbacks.

-error_length, error_string_ret);

-network_ids_list Specifies the network ID(s) of the session manager.

-context

-A pointer to an opaque object or NULL.
-Used to determine if an

-ICE connection can be shared (see below [6]).

-The highest major version of the XSMP the application supxsmp_major_rev

-ports.

-The highest minor version of the XSMP the application supxsmp_minor_rev

-ports (for the specified xsmp_major_rev).

-A mask indicating which callbacks to register.

-mask

-callbacks

-The callbacks to register.
-These callbacks are used to respond

-to messages from the session manager.

-The client ID from the previous session.

-previous id

-The client ID for the current session is returned.

-client_id_ret

-'''

-error\length Length of the error\string\ret argument passed in.
+To open a connection with a session manager, use SmcOpenConnection context A pointer to an opaque object or NULL.
+Used to determine if an ICE connection can be shared (see below [6]). xsmp_major_rev The highest major version of the XSMP the application supports. xsmp_minor_rev The highest minor version of the XSMP the application supports (for the specified xsmp_major_rev). mask A mask indicating which callbacks to register. callbacks The callbacks to register.
+These callbacks are used to respond to messages from the session manager. previous_id The client ID from the previous session. client_id_ret The client ID for the current session is returned. error_length Length of the error_string_ret argument passed in.